v-empower/VEMP-PHP-Lint/README.md

 # GitHub Action for PHPLint

-GitHub Action implementation of the PHPLint Package provided by [@Overtrue/phplint](https://github.com/overtrue/phplint).
+GitHub Action implementation of the PHPLint Package

 ## Usage